Celeo/zdv-training-scheduler/README.md

 ## Contribution

 Please feel free to contribute.
-Do note that this project is running for several VATSIM ARTCCs, and anything that those Senior Staff don't want will be up for discussion rather than certain merge.
+Do note that this project could be running for several VATSIM ARTCCs, and anything that those Senior Staff don't want will be up for discussion rather than certain merge.
 Please open an issue first (or comment on an existing one) so that I know that you want to add/change something.

 ## License